dantmnf/zenbook-s14-linux/README.md

 ### Speakers

 The built-in default tunings will downmix stereo to mono for all 4 speakers.

-Install firmware and tuning files from this repository: [firmware/cirrus](firmware/cirrus)
+Thning files for this model is available in `linux-firmware`.

 ### Microphone Array (DMIC)